CongducPham/LowCostLoRaGw/gw_full_latest/README-NewCloud.md

 	#source_list=["3", "255", "01020304"]
 	source_list=["3","10"]

 When `source_list` is set to `[]` then all device are accepted.
-If it specifies a list of device address, then the `CloudThingSpeak.py` will only upload data from these devices.
+If it specifies a list of device address, then `CloudThingSpeak.py` will only upload data from these devices.

-The code of the CloudThingSpeak.py scripts looks like:
+The code of `CloudThingSpeak.py` scripts looks like:

 	if (src_str in key_ThingSpeak.source_list) or (len(key_ThingSpeak.source_list)==0):